NIREEKSHITH45/Lab363-Develop-Scalable-Data-Solutions-with-SQL-Database-in-Microsoft-Fabric/Workshop_Exercises/gettingstarted.md

     ![](../media/welcometoms.png)

-This concludes the setup.
-You are now all set to explore the features and functionalities.
-Proceed to the next exercises, keeping the **Resource Group** tab open, and move forward with the next steps.

 # Support Contact

 The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
 We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.